PRINCESS ANDREW OF GREECE & DENMARK

 When World War II started, Alice was still living in Athens, but with her widowed sister-in-law - Princess Nicholas of Greece & Denmark, formerly Grand Duchess Elena Vladimirovna of Russia (1882-1957), whose youngest daughter Princess Marina (1906-1968) had married Prince George, 1st Duke of Kent (1902-1942), the fourth son of King George V (1865(1910-1936).
 During the War, Alice worked for the Red Cross and helped organize soup kitchens and flew to Sweden to bring back medical supplies on the pretext of visiting her sister - Queen Louise of Sweden, formerly Princess Louise of Battenberg (1889-1965).
 With the occupation of Greece by the Axis Powers in April 1941, Alice was in turmoil being a member of the Greek Royal Family with two sons-in-laws fighting with the Germans, and a son serving in the British Royal Navy.
 When Alice was visited by a German General (on the presumption that as a German Princess, Alice was pro-German) he asked her - “is there anything I can do for you?", to which she replied, "you can take your troops out of my country.”

-Nazi German forces occupied Athens in September 1943, following the downfall of Benito Mussolini 'Il Duce' (1883-1945).
-Athens had been the haven of many Greek Jews and at this time Alice hid a Jewish widow and her children from being deported by the Gestapo to a death camp.
-At the risk of her own death, she hid the Cohen family for over a year within her own residence.
-Athens was liberated in October 1944 and by this time Alice was living in squalid conditions and half-starved as she frequently gave away food parcels sent to her by her brother - Mountbatten.
+Nazi German forces occupied Athens in September 1943, following the downfall of 'Il Duce' Benito Mussolini (1883-1945).
+Athens had been the haven of many Greek Jews and at this time Alice hid a Jewish widow and her children from being sent to a death camp by the hated and feared Geheime Staatspolizei 'Gestapo' - the Nazi Germany State Police.
+At the risk of her own safety and possible death, she hid the Cohen family for over a year within her own residence.
+Athens was liberated in October 1944 and by this time Alice was living half-starved in squalid conditions and despite her poor health, she frequently gave away food parcels sent to her by Mountbatten.

-On 3rd December 1944, Prince Andrew died aged 62yrs whilst staying in the Metropole Hotel, Monte Carlo, Monaco - he had not seen his wife or children since 1939.
-Prince Andrew was buried initially in the Russian Orthodox Church in Nice, but in 1946 his remains were transferred to the Greek Royal cemetery at Tatoi Palace, near Athens.
+On 3rd December 1944, Prince Andrew died aged 62yrs whilst staying in the Metropole Hotel, Monte Carlo, Monaco with his mistress - he had not seen his wife or children since 1939.
+Prince Andrew was buried initially in the Russian Orthodox Church in Nice, France but in 1946 his remains were transferred to the Greek Royal cemetery at Tatoi Palace, near Athens.